 - Flexibility to work on the front end, back end or both

-- Learn complete Full Stack Development from scratch for FREE at freeCodeCamp they offer 3000 hours 6 track course that teaches you everything about Full-Stack web development with real-world projects, many have graduated and the content has very good review they use MERN stack,
+Learn complete Full Stack Development from scratch for FREE at FreeCodeCamp they offer 3000 hours, 6 track course.
+They teach you everything about Full-Stack web development with real-world projects, at FreeCodeCamp.org